jean/rapido.plone/docs/use-cases/glossary.rst

       def new_term(context):
           return context.app.get_block('term').url

-The ``list`` function builds a table row for each existing record, displaying the *term* value and the *definition* value.
+The :py:func:`list` function builds a table row for each existing record, displaying the *term* value and the *definition* value.
-The link we put on the term targets the record URL (plus `/edit` to open it in edit mode) and we have added `target="ajax"` so the resulting page is not displayed as a full page, it is just loaded into the current block in AJAX mode.
+The link we put on the term targets the record URL (plus ``/edit`` to open it in edit mode) and we have added ``target="ajax"`` so the resulting page is not displayed as a full page, it is just loaded into the current block in AJAX mode.

 The Javascript
 --------------

-- ``glossary.js``
+- :file:`glossary.js`

   .. code-block:: javascript